Biographies, websites, blogs, and social media pages of participating members of the Christian Authors Guild

 The CAG is proud of our members and their continuing writing accomplishments.
 Here are some of our members below and what types of writing activities they are doing these days.

-Member note: If you are a member and would like particiapte on this page with your bio, website, blog, or social media pages, please contact our CAG Publicist M. L. Anderson at email@example.com
+Member note: If you are a member and would like participate on this page with your bio, website, blog, or social media pages, please contact our CAG Publicist M. L. Anderson at firstname.lastname@example.org

 Debbra Stephens is the mother of two college students; an active member at Burnt Hickory Church of Christ, Marietta, Georgia, where she serves as a women’s ministry leader; a full-time employee at an assisted living facility in Kennesaw; and the author of three books published by 21st Century Christian.
 Debbra’s newest book ID’d: Your God-Given Identity in Christ was released on October 27,2016.
 It is part one of the Ask, Seek, Knock series of Ladies Bible Studies.